 Bellerophon Therapeutics LLC, the registrant whose name appears on the cover of this registration statement, is a Delaware limited liability company.
-Immediately prior to the effectiveness of this registration statement, Bellerophon Therapeutics LLC will be converted into a Delaware corporation, which we refer to as the Company Conversion, and renamed Bellerophon Therapeutics, Inc. Shares of the common stock, par value \$0.01 per share, of Bellerophon Therapeutics, Inc. are being offered by the prospectus that forms a part of this registration statement.
-For convenience, except as context otherwise requires, all information included in the prospectus that forms a part of this registration statement is presented (i) giving effect to the Company Conversion and (ii) assuming the conversion of our non-voting shares into voting shares of our common stock.
+Immediately prior to the effectiveness of this registration statement, Bellerophon Therapeutics LLC will be converted into a Delaware corporation, which we refer to as the Corporate Conversion, and renamed Bellerophon Therapeutics, Inc. Shares of the common stock, par value \$0.01 per share, of Bellerophon Therapeutics, Inc. are being offered by the prospectus that forms a part of this registration statement.
+For convenience, except as context otherwise requires, all information included in the prospectus that forms a part of this registration statement is presented giving effect to the Corporate Conversion.